ChrisS561/RecipeBook/README.md

 # Technologies Used:

-*`React.js`*: The frontend of the application is built using React.js, providing a smooth and responsive user interface.
+*`React.js`*: The front end of the application is built using React.js, providing a smooth and responsive user interface.

 *`Firebase`*: Firebase handles authentication, ensuring user data security.